HMS Beaulieu: Design and construction

+The ship was designed with a crew complement of 280.
+On 12 December 1794 the Admiralty reorganised ship complements, taking into account the increased use of carronades, and Beaulieu's was lowered to 274 men.
+This was because carronades were lighter than long guns and required a smaller gun crew to operate.
+Many captains found this decrease unacceptable and frigate crews were often bolstered, although this is not recorded in Beaulieu's case.

 Service

 West Indies

 Beaulieu was commissioned in January 1793 by Captain Lord Northesk, under whom she sailed to serve on the Leeward Islands Station on 22 April.
-At a time when the Royal Navy was bolstering its forces against France and was looking to keep its most powerful frigates close to home, Gardiner posits that the Royal Navy chose not to keep Beaulieu there, despite her being one of the larger frigates, because she was "never highly regarded".
+At a time when the Royal Navy was bolstering its forces against France and was looking to keep its most powerful frigates close to home, Gardiner posits that the Royal Navy chose not to keep Beaulieu there, although she was one of the larger frigates, because she was "never highly regarded".
 By November Northesk had been replaced in command by Captain John Salisbury, and Beaulieu formed part of Vice-Admiral Sir John Jervis's Leeward Islands fleet; she then captured the French merchant ship America on 31 December.

-Beaulieu sailed from Bridgetown on 2 February 1794 as part of an expedition containing 6,100 troops for the capture of Martinique.
+Jervis was undertaking a campaign to capture the valuable French-held islands in the West Indies, which accounted for a third of all French trade and supported (directly or indirectly) a fifth of the population.
+The loss of the colonies would have a severe impact on the French economy.
+On 2 February 1794 Beaulieu sailed from Bridgetown as part of an expedition containing 6,100 troops for the capture of Martinique.
 They arrived on 5 February and by 16 March all but two fortifications on the island had been successfully captured by the landing forces; seamen were used to move and operate gun batteries and mortars in the fighting.
+Beaulieu received no casualties during the campaign.

-Beaulieu continued on with the expedition, arriving off Saint Lucia on 1 April to similarly capture that place.
-Saint Lucia surrendered on 4 April, and Jervis moved on to invade Guadeloupe, a campaign that would end in December.
+Beaulieu continued on with the expedition which arrived off Saint Lucia on 1 April.
+The island surrendered on 4 April, and Jervis moved on to invade Guadeloupe, a campaign that would end unsuccessfully in December.
 In November Salisbury handed command of the ship over to Captain Edward Riou, who brought with him several new officers because Beaulieu had taken severe losses from yellow fever in the previous three months.
 Beaulieu was then sent to serve on the North America Station temporarily, so that her crew could recover from their illnesses and to bolster the station amid fears that a heavy squadron of French frigates was sailing for Newfoundland.